 Believe it or not, mastering game theories can help students with math skills, writing skills, and test-taking strategies.
 Students will learn a variety of unique games including Dominion, Settlers of Catan, Ticket to Ride, Risk, Pandemic, Forbidden Island, and more!

-Club Advisors: Mr. Navins and Mr. Christianson
+Club Advisors: Mr. Masakayan and Mr. Frageau

 In this club, students participate in an online finance game through Investopedia where they will learn the principles of stock and options trading.
 Students fundraise for a trip to Wall Street to visit the New York Stock Exchange and speak with career traders and investors.

 Founded by Knox student Kyle Persaud ‘18, this club group strives to raise awareness within the Knox community of issues affecting the basic civil rights of today’s youth, and to support the work of UNICEF USA through fundraising advocacy and education in the United States.
 As a chapter of UNICEF, our goal is to educate, advocate, and fundraise through campus events and community outreach.
 The aim is for students to get involved in global issues and learn how to advocate for those less fortunate, especially children.
 NOTE: Club advisors are asked to investigate the process for becoming recognized as an active chapter.

 Club Advisors: Mr. McCollum and Mr. Martinez